 Data-driven decisions increase the ROI of a business website every step of the way.
-As a hub of digital marketing, even the best business website will get stale if you don’t make the most out of marketing opportunities.
-That is often the case in the travel industry.
+As a hub of digital marketing, your website will get stale if you don’t make the most out of marketing opportunities.
+That is the case in the travel industry.
 Businesses don’t leverage modern websites to make the most out of the growing travel experiences market.
-Even if you’re not directly selling experiences, you can engage with potential clients weeks before they’d consider your services - and here’s how.
+Even if you’re not directly selling experiences, you can engage with potential clients weeks before they’d consider your services – and here’s how.

 According to a collaborative study by Greenberg and Google, 12 weeks before a trip people search for experiences three times more often than for hotels and eight times more often than flights.